 Lab tests are a growing cost for most of us.
-My lab tests, increasingly, seem to involve a separate co-pay or co-insurance payment, though the policy I hold says that tests from participating labs are covered.
+My lab test costs, increasingly, seem to involve a separate co-pay or co-insurance payment, though the policy I hold says that tests from participating labs are covered.

-Another take on lab tests comes from Anna Wilde Mathews in The Wall Street Journal on Jan.
+Another take on lab test costs comes from Anna Wilde Mathews in The Wall Street Journal on Jan.
 11:

 “Cheryl Lassiter likes to keep a close eye on her cholesterol levels, but with a high-deductible insurance plan, she doesn’t want to pay the fees for repeated checkups by her doctor.
 So a few times a year, she orders up a lab test herself, using an online service that charges about $40.